SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesAfterSaveRelation.md

 # SalesAfterSaveRelation (1107)

 Called after a relation is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values